Does Phobos look as if it is a pile of rubble, or does it look like a battered 500 million year old metallic hulk? Photograph NASA

 Future Fly-bys and the Dark Forest

 The loss of Phobos 2 near the moon, and the observation of a massive needle-shaped object (reported via Marina Popovich), could represent lingering sentinel technology or a follow-up by the attackers.
 Visually, Phobos does present a stark, angular, grooved appearance in high-resolution images that some find more consistent with a damaged engineered object.
-Look at the picture of Phobos and decide for yourself.
-Do you believe your own eyes?
-Does Phobos look as if it is a pile of rubble, or does it look like a battered and rusted metallic hulk?
+Now we can ask the questions:

 Bibliography